DarinkaTownsend/Deep-Learning-based-Brain-Tumor-Segmentation-Using-MRI/README.md

 For model development, only the training portion of the dataset was used, and a **5-fold cross-validation strategy** was applied.

 ![Data Set](assignment2fig/data.png)
----

 ## ⚙️ Methodology

 ### Preprocessing

 The MRI volumes were processed **slice by slice** for 2D segmentation.
 Only slices containing relevant anatomical or tumor information were considered for training.
-Images were resized to **240 × 240**, and segmentation masks were converted into integer label maps for supervised learning. :contentReference[oaicite:4]{index=4}
+Images were resized to **240 × 240**, and segmentation masks were converted into integer label maps for supervised learning

 ### Model Architecture

 A **2D U-Net** architecture was used for the segmentation task.
 The model takes a single MRI slice as input and predicts a pixel-wise segmentation map.
-The encoder extracts high-level features through convolution and downsampling, while the decoder restores spatial resolution through upsampling and skip connections. :contentReference[oaicite:5]{index=5}
+The encoder extracts high-level features through convolution and downsampling, while the decoder restores spatial resolution through upsampling and skip connections

 ### Training Setup

 The model was trained using **5-fold cross-validation at the patient level**, ensuring that slices from the same patient did not appear in both training and validation subsets.
-The training configuration reported was: :contentReference[oaicite:6]{index=6}
+The training configuration reported was:

 - **Input size:** 240 × 240
 - **Batch size:** 4